All Chapters

 A city redraws school boundaries.
 The top students from a struggling school get reassigned to a high-performing school across town.
 The struggling school's average test scores go up — its best students were pulling the average in their direction, but they were still below the other school's mean.
 The high-performing school's average also goes up — these new students, while the worst in their new school, are above that school's old average only if they fall in the Will Rogers zone.
 When they do — and with overlapping distributions, they often do — both schools "improve."3

 The school board holds a press conference.
 Everyone applauds.
+No child learned a single additional thing.

 Corporate Restructuring